-For the year ended 31 December Amounts in EUR thousand 2020 2019 Profit before tax 35,410 28,492 Tax using the domestic tax rate in Greece (24%) (8,498) (6,838) Non-deductible expenses for tax purposes (1,026) (2,955) Tax-exempt income 736 1,078 Recognition of previously unrecognised tax losses, tax credit or temporary differences of a prior period 42 2,105 Effect of tax rates in foreign jurisdictions 134 143 Current-year losses for which no deferred tax asset is recognised (377) (1,049) Incremental R&D tax incentives 297 - Change in tax rate or composition of new tax - (502) Derecognition of previously recognised tax losses (1,226) (66) Adjustment for prior year income tax (720) (231) Income tax expense reported in the statement of profit or loss (10,638) (8,315) Effective tax rate (30.0%) (29.2%)
+Amounts in EUR thousand 2021 2020 Profit before tax 30,513 35,604 Tax using the domestic tax rate in Greece (2021: 22%, 2020: 24%) (6,713) (8,545) Non-deductible expenses for tax purposes (1,390) (1,026) Tax-exempt income 941 738 Recognition of previously unrecognised tax losses, tax credit or temporary differences of a prior period 158 42 Effect of tax rates in foreign jurisdictions 77 134 Current-year losses for which no deferred tax asset is recognised (501) (377) Tax-exempt reserves recognition 660 - Incremental R&D tax incentives 640 297 Change in tax rate or composition of new tax 2,790 - Derecognition of previously recognised tax losses (4,505) (1,226) Adjustment for prior year income tax (590) (720) Income tax expense reported in the statement of profit or loss (8,434) (10,683) Effective tax rate (27.6%) (30.0%)

-According to the Greek law N. 4646/2019, the corporate income tax rate for legal entities in Greece for the fiscal year 2019 and onwards is set at 24%.
+According to the Greek law 4799/2021, enacted in May 2021, the corporate income tax rate for legal entities in Greece for the fiscal year 2021 and onwards is set at 22% (2020: 24%).
 The corporate income tax rate of legal entities in Romania is set at 16% and in USA is set at 21%.

-The effective income tax rate of the Group was influenced by the fact that certain loss making subsidiaries did not recognize deferred tax on current year's tax losses, while the current assessment regarding the recoverability of available tax losses to offset future taxable income in steel pipes segment led to the derecognition of deferred tax asset on previously recognised tax losses.
+The effective income tax rate of the Group was influenced by the recalculation of deferred taxation due to the change in tax rate in Greece and the fact that certain loss-making subsidiaries did not recognize deferred tax on current year's tax losses, while the current assessment regarding the recoverability of available tax losses to offset future taxable income in steel pipes segment led to the derecognition of deferred tax asset on previously recognised tax losses.

-Since 2019, based on Greek legislation, research and development (R&D) expenditure, including the tax depreciation costs of equipment and instruments used in R&D activities, may be deducted from gross revenue when incurred at a rate 130%.
-Further, on 29 July 2020, the Greek government passed new legislation increasing the R&D expenditure deduction from 30% to 100% and accelerating the certification procedure by the General Secretariat for Research and Technology (GSRT) (Law

-4712/2020, art.46, Government Gazette A' 146/29/7/2020).
-The new law amended article 22A of Law 4172/2013 and is effective since 1 September 2020.
-Therefore, R&D expenditure may be deducted from gross revenue when incurred at a rate of 200% from 1 September 2020, onwards instead of 130%, rate applicable for expenditure incurred up to 31 August 2020.
-The subsidiaries of Cenergy Holdings make use of the above tax provisions and the expected tax benefit is presented in the line "Incremental R&D tax incentives" of the table above.
+Based on applicable Greek tax legislation, research and development (R&D) expenditure, including the tax depreciation costs of equipment and instruments used in R&D activities, may be deducted from gross income of a company with increased deduction rates.
+Specifically, R&D expenditure in Greece may be deducted from gross income when incurred at a rate of 200% from 1 September 2020 and onwards instead of 130%, rate applicable for expenditure incurred up to 31 August 2020.
+The subsidiaries of Cenergy Holdings in Greece make use of the above tax provisions and the related tax benefit is presented in the line "Incremental R&D tax incentives" of the table above.